In hormonal hair loss, “stress” is almost always mentioned.

 - Stress levels determine whether shedding becomes persistent

-When stress no longer dominates the system,
+When stress no longer dominates the system, the body slowly begins to recognize:

-“Perhaps this phase of constant response
+“Perhaps this phase of constant response is coming to an end.”

 At this point, the Nutrition & Lifestyle framework is complete.